hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 then there's errors when accessing object's missing fields..

 [17:23:54](#uJHAtQ4_8kGETwb3k-yFPrBnemvO3T2OKMMvoIC3eKI) <hiiamboris (NOT THIS ONE)>:
-I can't even think of all the differences between paths access and select Ì†ΩÌ∏â
+I can't even think of all the differences between paths access and select üòâ

 [17:27:06](#8weoV-uQ7TQ01Kb2bQLUte_WBPwMfYSWuAoRM_OwZzU) <gltewalt (The other Greg)>:
 ```